univention/container-udm-rest/docker/udm-rest-api-python-client/README.md

-# UDM Rest API Python Client
+# UDM REST API Python Client

-This container contains the needed Python client libraries, so that it is easy to run Python scripts against a given UDM Rest API endpoint.
+This container contains the needed Python client libraries, so that it is easy to run Python scripts against a given UDM REST API endpoint.

 There is also a `udm-cli` that can be used to interact directly with the udm client by running: